Updated: May 2023

-If you’d like to learn more about the above code, please have a look at our Java ETL framework.
+If you’d like to learn more about Data Pipeline and the above code, please have a look at our Java ETL framework.

 4. Use Multiple Connections

-Depending on your database and configuration, you could see an improvement using more than one connection to do inserts.
+Depending on your configuration and database, speed could be improved by setting up more than one connection to do inserts.

-In a test we run recently, we saw improvements with up to 5 connections in a test with one of the big database vendors.
+In a test we run recently, we saw improvements with up to 5 connections with one of the major database providers.
 Going above 5 connections saw no noticeable benefit.

 5. Temporarily Disable Integrity Constraints

-This is one of those tips you have to be very careful with.
-I don’t recommend it unless you absolutely know what you’re doing, and most importantly, have a rollback plan.
+With this one, caution is required.
+I don’t recommend it unless you are completely familiar with what you are doing, and most importantly, have a rollback plan.

-Disabling integrity checks means your database engine can insert data faster because it has less work to do for each record.
-However, if your data isn’t perfectly clean, you can end up with corrupted tables and broken client apps.
+Disabling integrity checks means your database engine can insert data faster since it has less work to do for each record.
+However, if your data isn’t perfectly clean, you may end up with corrupted tables and broken client apps.
 Also, don’t forget to re-enable constraints.
 You don’t want to be the guy who forgot to re-enable constraints on a production database.